dxc-technology/Sequences-as-Code/CONTRIBUTING.md

 Contributions can be made to the improve the base repository.

 * The way to collaborate and work on the project is via GitHub: [github.com/dxc-technology/Sequences-as-Code](https://github.com/dxc-technology/Sequences-as-Code)
-* For issues, bug fixes or adding new features, please create and submit a pull request
+* For documentation updates, bug fixes or the addition of new features please create and submit a pull request
 * For raising an issue or a defect, please open a [new github issue](https://github.com/dxc-technology/Sequences-as-Code/issues/new)

 ### Your Missions and Sequences